Construction of the Egyptian pyramids: The Writing of Herodotus and Diodorus Siculus

-Materials

 Third through Fifth dynasties

 During the earliest period, pyramids were constructed wholly of stone.
 Locally quarried limestone was the material of choice for the main body of these pyramids, while a higher quality of limestone quarried at Tura (near modern Cairo) was used for the outer casing.
 The limestone originated from different outcrops of the Eocene-aged Mokattam Formation.
 Granite, quarried near Aswan, was used to construct some architectural elements, including the portcullis (a type of gate) and the roofs and walls of the burial chamber.
 Occasionally, granite was used in the outer casing as well, such as in the Pyramid of Menkaure.
 In the early pyramids, the layers of stone (called courses) forming the pyramid body were laid sloping inwards; however, this configuration was abandoned in later pyramids.
 The Bent Pyramid at Dahshur seems to indicate acceptance of a new technique at a transition between these two building techniques.
 Its lower section is built of sloping courses while in its upper section the stones are laid horizontally.